enshin258/SimpleAssemblerInterpreter/README.md

 The program simulates an assembler with a stack and 4 registers: eax, ebx, ecx and edx

+Program can be installed using Maven

+The program can operate both in console mode (single command entry) and in standard input stream redirection (e.g. from a file).

 Available commands are: mov , xor , push and int 0x80

 mov - move result of mathematical expression or register value to register